 Let’s put that in the context of a math test.
 You can do your math problems on paper and have a second exam as the “performance.”
 It could entail a project that has to be completed using math.
 What about history?
 Write a historical fiction dramatic script about Abe Lincoln using what you know about his Gettysburg Address.

-So ultimately, what’s the best road to gauging student understanding?
+So ultimately, what’s the best road to take to measure learners’ understanding?
 Dispensing with pedagogy and complicated jargon, testing for understanding can be summed up as “Show, Don’t Tell.”
 It’s in the doing that we understand.